rtomasc/ExData_Plotting1/README.md

 * The dataset is a text file (has 2,075,259 rows and 9 columns. sep = ";", missing values = `?`

 * We only us data from the dates 2007-02-01 and 2007-02-02.
-We get a dataframe named HouseholdData, with 1440 rows.
+We get a dataframe named HouseholdData, with 2880 rows.

 * the Date and Time variables have been converted to Date/Time classes in R using the `strptime()` function.

 * Weekday is added as a new variable.
 PLEASE NOTE WEEKDAY IS IN SPANISH, AS THIS IS MY LOCAL PC LANGUAGE.
+* HouseholdData have now 11 columns (variables)

 Instructions for reading and transforming data are included in each plotX.R script, as was said to do.